-Patient care experiences will be considered on a case-by-case basis and dependent upon the quality of patient interaction.
+Patient care experiences will be considered on a case-by-case basis.
+Both the hours and the quality of patient interactions are evaluated.
+All applicants must have at least 2000 hours of verifiable, direct, hands-on patient care experience to be eligible to apply.